 If you prefer less subjectivity in your trading, then you can consider trading a…

-Trend Following Trading System
+Trend Following Trading Rules

 In his book, Following the Trend, Andreas Clenow reveals his Trend Following system.